geekymoose/ice-engine-3d/README.md

 Compile and run the executable to test it (Linux only).
 You don't have much other goals than moving around...
 (Best gameplay ever!)
 But wait, everything was made from scratch!
-(Or almost, we use OpenGL, glfw, and, glm.
+(Or almost, we use OpenGL with glad, glfw, and glm.
 Fortunately, we were not required to create the computer by our own) You may enjoy the beautiful handmade lighting (Phong Illumination algorithm).
 The physic engine runs at 45fps.
 The rendering loop, on the other hand, runs as fast as possible.
 This is a very good news if your living room is cold, since the engine will use 100% of one CPU to heat your computer, and the room on the way.
 After a while, you may be able to cook some bacon on your computer, but we didn't try it in practice.